situmtech/situm-android-getting-started/README.md

     });
 ```

-Extra: also we can add navigation between the points.
+Additionally, you can request for navigation updates to the SDK.
+These updates will inform you of several navigation events: destination reached, user went off the planned route, etc.

 ```java
 NavigationRequest navigationRequest = new NavigationRequest.Builder()
             .route(route)